Let’s talk about how to have a healthy mentality

 The purest and most ideal kind of love is self-love.
 You will immediately value and respect yourself if you love yourself.

-When you feel confident in yourself, you start to see yourself differently, which motivates and inspires you to take steps in the direction of a happier future.
-Positive self-talk is the only way to make positive changes in your life.
+When you feel confident in yourself, you start to see yourself differently.
+This motivates and inspires you to take steps in the direction of a happier future.

 Accept yourself.
 When you look in the mirror, work out, or think about your body, let it know how much you love it.
-Thank your body for being there for you, and compliment your sturdy legs for transporting you from place to place.

 43. Be kind and helpful to your community

 The support and generosity of your community, as well as your relationships with close friends and family, are both beneficial to your immune system.
-Science has shown that caring for people rather than stuff strengthens the immune system.

 According to one study, volunteering in the community increases happiness, which lowers the likelihood of developing inflammation in the body.
-But other things that are thought to make people happy, like shopping or traveling, don’t have the same impact.

 44. Spend some quality time walking outside